solidarychain/solidarychain-development-monorepo/DEBUG.md

 ### 7. Edit and deploy chaincode again

-after edit code changes, stop current debug with ctrl+c and re-launch chaincode in debug mode again and that's all, it is VERY FAST and we asure we edit the source *.ts
+after edit code changes, stop current debug with ctrl+c and re-launch chaincode in debug mode again and that's all, it is VERY FAST and we assure we edit the source *.ts

 ```shell
 # start define CHAINCODE_NAME